Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 - PSX DOOM software lighting emulation (brightness fades with distance).
 - DOOM 64 with gradient and additive lighting.
 Can also be enabled in PSX DOOM too to give it a different look.
-- Addons to restore the PSX DOOM aspect ratio and to use the Nintendo 64's 3-Point filter.
+- Options to restore the PSX DOOM aspect ratio or to use the Nintendo 64's 3-Point filter.
 - The mod is powered by ZScript to make it more accurate to the original.
 - PSX DOOM TC Lost Levels can be integrated into the regular episodes to provide the full PC level set.
 - Bonus episodes and maps for DOOM 64 from the Absolution TC era.